bhamrick/precision_system/README.md

 ## Cue bid of an opposing weak 2

-After the opponents open with a weak 2, the direct cue bid is a stopper ask, showing a hand that is looking for 3NT but lacks a stopper and is unsuitable for a takeout double.
+After the opponents open with a weak 2, the direct cue bid is a stopper ask, showing a hand that is looking for 3NT, but lacks a stopper and is unsuitable for a takeout double.
+The exact nature of the hand is unspecified; it could be a strong balanced hand without a stopper or a hand with a likely running suit.

 ## 3-suit Keycard